• Skip to primary navigation

 My family’s favorite for vegan cheesy concoctions is Frank’s Red Hot.
 The hot sauce will still give some heat and a slight vinegar flavor that cuts through the cheese sauce nicely.

 There’s no need to cook the broccoli beforehand, chop it into small bite-size pieces so it cooks while in the oven.
-Since they get slightly cooked in the oven, they still have a slight crunch which gives a nice contrast to the texture of the dish.
-Just make sure they’re small bite size so they’ll cook in the oven.
+Since they get slightly cooked in the oven, they still have a slight crunch which gives a nice contrast to the dish's texture.
+Just make sure they’re small bite-sized so they’ll cook in the oven.

 cheesy broccoli hash brown casserole mixed a bowl